threecuptea/spark2_emr/README.md

       working folder with s3 one to get all log and final outputs otherwise I would retrieve the master public dns for the debug reason.
 I use python subprocess and json modules to easily achieve this.

-3. MyMovieLensAls: I migrate MovieLensALS recommendation system of spark_tutorial_2 to E
+3. MyMovieLensAls: I migrate MovieLensALS recommendation system of spark_tutorial_2 to EMR

    a.
 MovieLensALS recommendation system is more a real-world example.
    b.
 Make sure create_emr_cluster_deploy_app2.sh can be used in multiple applications deployment and adhoc analysis.
       I have to adjust steps of create_emr_cluster_deploy_app2.sh when I deploy pyspark applications to EMR.